LumaTeam/Luma3DS/README.md

 ### Changes with the official build
 Note: most features are taken from [DullPointer's luma fork](https://github.com/DullPointer/Luma3DS) because the main goal of this build is updating DullPointer's fork to the latest luma version.
 There's also some features taken from other luma forks as well.

-- Removed auto-copy to ctrnand and creating essential files backup
+- Removed auto-copy to ctrnand
 - Restored UNITINFO and enable rosalina on safe_firm options on the luma config menu (TWL patch option is now with "enable external firms and modules")
 - Removed the need of having both "Game Patching" and "External Firms and Modules" enabled for patching sysmodules, just "External Firms and Modules" need to be enabled
 - Added shortcuts: